hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   only be manually set if `use_static_mac` is true, otherwise this is a computed value that gives the current MAC address of this interface.
 * `bandwidth_limit` - (Optional) The upper bandwidth limit of this network interface, in Mbits/sec.
 The default is no limit.
+Not relevant for SRIOV interfaces.
 * `bandwidth_reservation` - (Optional) The bandwidth reservation of this
   network interface, in Mbits/sec.
 The default is no reservation.
+Not relevant for SRIOV interfaces.
 * `bandwidth_share_level` - (Optional) The bandwidth share allocation level for this interface.
 Can be one of `low`, `normal`, `high`, or `custom`.
 Default:
   `normal`.
+Not relevant for SRIOV interfaces.
 * `bandwidth_share_count` - (Optional) The share count for this network interface when the share level is `custom`.
+Not relevant for SRIOV interfaces.
 * `ovf_mapping` - (Optional) Specifies which OVF NIC the `network_interface`
   should be associated with.
 Only applies at creation and only when deploying from an OVF source.